 Albuquerque, New Mexico

-There’s a statue of Glenn Frey, singer of the Eagles, right on that corner!
+There’s a statue of Glenn Frey (from Eagles) right on that corner!
 This was the group’s first hit, in 1972.
 The store across the street has some speakers outside playing this and other songs, I just didn’t include it in the video because of the copyright.
 But that really creates a nice atmosphere.

-Sometime after posting the video on YouTube I had a pleasant surprise when the artist himself who created the “Easy” sculpture left a comment.
-Ron Adamson was actually disappointed that many people don’t mention that he was the artist, which made me realize how careless we journalists sometimes are.
-So, in time, thank you Mr Adamson for getting in touch and for creating one of the main landmarks along Route 66! 🙂
+Sometime after posting the video on YouTube, I had a pleasant surprise when the artist himself who created the “Easy” sculpture left a comment.
+Ron Adamson was actually disappointed that many people don’t mention that he was the artist.
+That made me realize how careless we journalists sometimes are.
+So, in time, thank you, Mr. Adamson, for getting in touch and for creating one of the main landmarks along Route 66! 🙂

 From Winslow, after driving 20 more minutes you arrive at the Meteor Crater, a giant hole caused when a meteorite crashed the earth.
 The name “Meteor” has nothing to do with this though.
 Because the US Board on Geographic Names normally set up names of natural features derived from the nearest post office, this one acquired the name from the nearby post office named Meteor.